 Now that we know the basics, come with me on a virtual tour of the Hauz Khas fort and its much famous Hauz Khas neighbourhood, as I meander through its lanes; seep in its vintage vibes amidst all the glitterati that has overshadowed the good-old House Khas.

 Hauz Khas – An upscale neighbourhood of Delhi

-It’s been quite some time since we visited the very popular Hauz Khas fort monument inside the urban village of Hauz Khas, after my very first.
+It’s been quite a while, I visited the very popular Hauz Khas fort monument, inside the urban village of Hauz Khas, after my very first.

-What is Hauz Khas?
+What is House Khas?